ymattw/twitter-block-chain/README.md

 # FAQs

-I'm trying to use this as an unpacked extension and it isn't working?

-Run `bower install` first to pull down the dependencies.

 How do I activate the plugin?

 Browse to a following/followers page on twitter and click the icon in the